Murder for body parts: Variances

 Since the 1970s, the manner in which medicine murder is practiced has become altered to the methods described above, although the continued practice of medicine murder demonstrates that belief in human flesh as a powerful medicinal component remains strong in some communities.
 It would appear that medicine murder in the 18th and 19th centuries may have been considered the legitimate domain of traditional chiefs and leaders, in order to improve agriculture and protect against war (see Human sacrifice).

 Following industrialisation and growth of commerce, the range of purposes for which medicine was used to increase influence expanded significantly.
 In the early 1990s when South Africa was experiencing internal political strife between several political groupings, it became clear that some mutilations for medicine were opportunistic and incidental to the assassination of political opponents.
 There have also been occurrences of mutilation of corpses in medical facilities.
 In not all cases does the employment of a traditional healer seem to have been thought necessary to the process.

 Notable cases

+1980 Thuli Mabaso

+In March 1980 in Eswatini, 5-year-old Thuli Mabaso was murdered by the employer of her father, businesswoman and restaurateur Philippa Mdluli, who mutilated the girl's body after killing her to make potions in an attempt to enhance her business career.
+Mdluli became the last person to be executed by Eswatini when she was executed by hanging in July 1983.

 1994 Segametsi Mogomotsi case

-In 1994, a 14-year-old named Segametsi Mogomotsi was murdered in Mochudi, Botswana and body parts removed.
+In 1994, a 14-year-old named Segametsi Mogomotsi was murdered in Mochudi, Botswana and had her body parts removed.
 The killing was widely believed to have been for muti, and the police even recovered some excised organs.
 However, these were destroyed before being tested to establish them as human, leading to accusations of police complicity with the murder.
 The killing led to riots as students in Mochudi protested about police inaction, and eventually Scotland Yard from Britain were asked to investigate, as neutral outsiders.
 Their report was given to the Botswana government, which did not release it to the public.
 These events inspired some of the events in the book The No. 1 Ladies' Detective Agency by Alexander McCall Smith.